Tutoriels Backend

 ng serve

-# Automatically run and launch app in browser
+# Run and automatically launch the application in the browser

 ng serve -o

-Angular CLI via ng serve command runs the project on a default port (4200).
+Angular CLI via ng serve command executes the project on a default port (4200).

-It only remains to test the operation in a browser by launching the following url.
+All that remains is to test the operation in a browser by launching the following url.

 # Test